craftersdeveloper/Eth-Avax_Decentralized_Application_Development/README.md

 ## Introduction To Decentralized Application

 This project consists of a smart contract named `Assessment` written in Solidity and a frontend interface built using React.js.
-The smart contract allows users to manage funds by depositing, withdrawing, and locking tokens.
+The smart contract allows users to manage funds by depositing, withdrawing, and File Upload.
 The contract also includes ownership transfer functionality.

 ## Smart Contract